Undistraction/cssapi/README.md

 ```

-The value can either be a unitless number (in pixels), or an em value as a string.
-Whichever you choose, media queries will be rendered using ems.
+The value can either be a unit-less number (which will be interpreted as a value in pixels), or an em value as a string (for example `60em`).
+Whichever you choose, media queries will ultimately be rendered using ems.
 Breakpoint order is important and values should run from low to high.
-There is no limit on the number of breakpoints you want to use, but as you'll see later, there is a mechanism for creating relative breakpoints (basically tweakpoints), so these breakpoints should represent the primary breaks in your application.
+There is no limit on the number of breakpoints you want to use, but as you'll see later, there is a mechanism for creating relative breakpoints (basically *tweakpoints*), so these breakpoints should represent the primary breaks in your application.
 The fewer the better.
 You should not define a `default` breakpoint.
 This will be handled automatically.

 ##### 2. Data

 Data supplies values that will be used in transforming CSS values and each piece of data will be used by one or more transformers.
+Values at the root are treated as default values, however you can add values that are specific to one or more breakpoints using nested `scopes`.

 ###### Layout Settings

 `lengthUnit` defines what unit will be used for outputting length values.
 The default is `rem` units, but you can change this to `px` or `em`.

 `baseFontSize` should be set to the root-most font size of your application.
 By default browsers will have a root font size of `16`.
 If you change it for any reason you will need to change it here as well, so that calculations converting `px` values to `rem` values produce the expected results.

 `rhythm` defines a special unit for use throughout your application.
 When you supply values to the api function, you can use `ru` units which will resolve to multiples of this value.
 You can use these units to abstract your thinking about spacing within the application, allowing you to think in rhythm units rather than explicit distance values.
 This also means you have control over your application's whitespace from a single location.

 `baseline` provides you with a set of three configuration options which will control how the `baseline` helper will work.
-The idea behind the use of a baseline is that you set type to multiples of a constant baseline to ensure a consistent vertical rhythm.
+The idea behind the use of a baseline is that the `line-height` of text is always set to multiples of fixed baseline unit to ensure a consistent vertical rhythm.
+In almost all cases you will want the `baseline` value to be the same as the `rhythm` value.

 - `lineHeight` defines the height of a single line.
 - `minLeading` defines the minimum difference between `font-size` and the `line-height` before the space is considered too tight and a new line is added.
 - `allowHalfLines` toggles whether whole or half-lines should be used when deciding on the number of lines needed to accommodate text.
-Setting this to `true` (the default), is more forgiving in cases where a `font-size` is only marginally larger than `line-height`.
+Setting this to `true` (the default), is more forgiving in cases where a `font-size` is only marginally larger than `line-height` because only half a line of additional whitespace is added.

 ###### Maps